AdnanDLuffy/AdnanDLuffy/Readme.md

 # Assalamualaikum!
-As you can see my name is Adnan and it's nice to meet you
+As you can see my name is Adnan!
+Please to meet you --- and thanks for visiting this noobs profile :-

 **Things I am good at**
 - Javascript